Since 14 April 1999, it has been possible to acquire a name by repute or usage in Western Australia.

 If married overseas, you may have to register a formal change of name with the Registry before your married surname is accepted by some government or private agencies.

-An adult person may change their name by completing a change of name application form.
+An adult person may change their name by completing a change of name (adult) application form.

 Read the instructions carefully to determine whether a change of name can be registered in Western Australia.